JamesVictor-O/chainlink-mirror/README.md

 ## Overview

-**Chainlink Mirror** is a cross-chain price feed solution built to demonstrate the power of **Reactive Smart Contracts** in EVM-compatible networks.
+Chainlink Mirror is a cross-chain price feed solution built to demonstrate how a **cron-driven poll** and **reactive contracts** can mirror a canonical Chainlink feed onto another chain that lacks native coverage.
-It mirrors official Chainlink price feeds from an **origin chain** to a **destination chain**, exposing a `AggregatorV3Interface`-compatible interface for downstream applications.
+We pull `latestRoundData()` from Sepolia, run the reactor's deviation/heartbeat logic (`pollFeed()`), and—when an update is warranted—write the data directly to a BNB Testnet `FeedProxy` that exposes `AggregatorV3Interface`.

-Unlike traditional Chainlink Automation, this project showcases a fully **on-chain event-driven architecture** using **Reactive Network smart contracts**.
-This allows automated reactions to cross-chain events without relying on off-chain triggers.
+This delivers an on-chain, audit-friendly mirror without relying on centralized relayers or off-chain automation.

 ---